Orders API Overview

 customer_idsquery filter in your

 customer.createdwebhook events and check whether the notifications contain the

 event_context.mergefield.
 This field is included when the customer profile is created from a merge operation and contains the IDs of all affected customer profiles.
 For more information, see Notifications for customer profile merge events.

-customer_id is not set for a payment made using a non-payment-card payment method (such as Gift Card, ACH, or Cash App), Square does not attempt to find or create a customer profile to populate the
+customer_id isn't set for a payment made using a non-payment-card payment method (such as gift card, ACH, or Cash App), Square doesn't attempt to find or create a customer profile to populate the

 A webhook is a subscription that notifies you when a Square event occurs.
 The Orders API supports the following events: